gem5/website/_pages/getting_started.md

 ### What version of gem5 should I use?

-The gem5 git repository has two branches: `develop` and `master`.
+The gem5 git repository has two branches: `develop` and `stable`.
 The `develop` branch contains the very latest gem5 changes **but is not stable**.
 It is frequently updated. **The `develop` branch should only be used when contributing the the gem5 project** (please see our [Contributing Guide]( /contributing) for more information on how to submit code to gem5).

-The master branch contains stable gem5 code.
-The HEAD of the master branch points towards the latest gem5 release.
+The stable branch contains stable gem5 code.
+The HEAD of the stable branch points towards the latest gem5 release.
 We would advise researchers use the latest stable release of gem5 and report which version was used when publishing results (use `git describe` to see latest gem5 release version number).

 If replicating previous work, please find which version of gem5 was used.
-This version should be tagged on the `master` branch and can thereby be checked-out on a new branch using `git checkout -b {branch} {version}`.
+This version should be tagged on the `stable` branch and can thereby be checked-out on a new branch using `git checkout -b {branch} {version}`.
 E.g., to checkout `v19.0.0` on a new branch called `version19`:
 `git checkout -b version19 v19.0.0`.
-A complete list of released gem5 versions can be determined by executing `git tag` on the `master` branch.
+A complete list of released gem5 versions can be determined by executing `git tag` on the `stable` branch.

 ### How should I cite gem5?